SA7

 This Carillon forms part of the city's War Memorial; its smaller predecessor can be screen on the north side of the church spire.

-Perth's carilloneur has performed in Britain and Europe, notable in Ieper/ Ypres to make the end of WW1.
+Perth's carillonneur has performed in Britain and Europe, notably in Ieper/ Ypres to mark the end of WW1.